Home / Focused Guides / Camp Guide / Low-Cost and Free Summer Camps for Philly Families

 Philadelphia City Rowing

-Philadelphia City Rowing has a free summer rowing program that’s open to the Philadelphia public and charter school students in grades 7-12.
+Philadelphia City Rowing has a free summer rowing program that’s open to the Philadelphia public and charter school students in grades 7-12, with no experience necessary.
 Students receive daily SEPTA passes and snacks.
+Spring 2026 update: no dates specified for this year just yet.

 Philly Free or Low-Cost Camps for Kids